 She is married to Pastor Jonathan Maritim and has three step-children and one very lovely grandson.

 Jul Medenblik is the seventh president of Calvin Theological Seminary in Grand Rapids, Michigan.
 He is a graduate of Trinity Christian College in Palos Heights, Illinois, (B.A.) and obtained his Juris Doctor degree from the University of Florida.

 He is a former practicing attorney who then went on to Calvin Theological Seminary (M.Div.) and became a church planter.
 During his sixteen years as founding and senior pastor of New Life Christian Reformed Church in New Lenox, Illinois, he also served as Point Team Leader for Church Planting for Christian Reformed Church Home Missions.
 Rev. Medenblik is in his twelfth year as president.
-He has been married to his wife, Jackie, for over 40 years and is the father of two adult children.
+He has been married to his wife, Jackie, for more than 40 years and is the father of two adult children.

 Anne Anderson served as dean of the Faculty of Theology at the University of St. Michael’s College from 2001-08 and then served as president and vice-chancellor from 2008-15.
 She served ATS as a member of the Commission on Accrediting from 2004-10 and chaired the Commission from 2008-10.
 A Roman Catholic, she is a member of the Sisters of St. Joseph in Canada.

 She currently serves as chair of the board of directors of St. Joseph’s Health System of the Diocese of Hamilton.
 She continues to represent St. Michael’s on the curriculum committee of the board of the Bat Kol Institute in Jerusalem.
 She also continues to teach in the Faculty of Theology.